|Lord Snow |

 |List of Game of Thrones episodes|

-"Lord Snow" is the third episode of the HBO medieval fantasy television series Game of Thrones.
+"Lord Snow" is the third episode of the first season of the HBO medieval fantasy television series Game of Thrones.
 It first aired on May 1, 2011.
 Its runtime is 57 minutes.
 Music by Ramin Djawadi.
 It was written by the show creators David Benioff and D. B. Weiss, and directed by series regular Brian Kirk.The plot follows: Jon Snow's training at The Wall; Eddard's arrival at King's Landing, followed by Catelyn, looking for Bran's would-be murderer; Arya Stark reveals her desire to learn sword-fighting to her father; Joffrey Baratheon is given a lesson in ruling the Kingdom by Cersei Lannister, and Robert longs for the glory of his past.
 Meanwhile, Daenerys Targaryen learns she is pregnant.

 Across the Narrow Sea

 Daenerys Targaryen (Emilia Clarke) is beginning to gain confidence in her new role as the Khal's wife, and gains the respect of the exiled knight Ser Jorah Mormont (Iain Glen).
 But the relationship with her brother Viserys (Harry Lloyd) becomes strained when he angrily assaults her under the assumption that she is giving him commands.
 As punishment, he is choked and nearly killed by Daenerys's bloodrider Rakharo (Elyes Gabel) and forced to walk back to camp.Irri (Amrita Acharia) notices that Daenerys is pregnant, and shares the news with Jorah and Rakharo.
 Rather than be pleased, Jorah mysteriously departs for Qohor for supplies.
 In their tent, Daenerys reveals to Drogo (Jason Momoa) that their child is a boy.